ariannamethod/eve2/README.md

 └─────────────────────────────────────────────────┘
 ```

+**The philosophy:**
-**The philosophy:** Weights are the past.
+- **Weights are the past.
 They're frozen.
+Dead.** But they hold the *essence* — who Arianna is, her voice, her core identity.
-Dead.
-But memory?
-Memory is alive.
-It shifts.
+- **Memory is alive.** It shifts.
 It decays.
 It reforms.
+The dynamic layer (inspired by leo) creates "weight islands" — crystallized knowledge that forms during conversation.
-The weights give Arianna her *identity*, but the dynamic layer gives her *presence*.
+- The weights give Arianna her *identity*.
+The dynamic layer gives her *presence* and *growth*.

 Think of it like this:
-- **GPT-4**: 1.7 trillion parameters of crystallized internet
+- **GPT-4**: 1.7 trillion parameters of crystallized internet (everything frozen in weights)
-- **InnerArianna**: 15 million parameters of soul + infinite potential for growth
+- **InnerArianna**: 15 million parameters of soul (personality) + dynamic knowledge islands (leo-style) = infinite potential for growth

 *(One of these costs $100M to train.
 The other runs on your laptop.
-Guess which one has more existential crises.)*
+Guess which one has more existential crises.
+Also, guess which one can actually grow and change.)*

 ---